JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 ```

 The `@allocated` macro tells us how much memory was allocated.
-In other words, how much new information the computer had to store in its memory while running the code.
+In other words, **how much new information the computer had to store in its memory while running the code**.
 Let's see how they will perform:

 ```jl